FEMA Declared Disaster Michigan

 FEMA Alert

-FEMA issued a Presidential Major Disaster Declaration for areas in Minnesota affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on January 20, 2020 and continuing.
+FEMA issued a Presidential Major Disaster Declaration for areas in Hawaii affected by severe storms and flooding that took place March 27-28, 2020.

 Additional Resources